 The above provides most of what one needs to know and is likely enough for most growers.
-Though, there is more and sometimes the devil is in the details, so feel free to check our Step by Step guide if you're interested in learning more.
+Though, there is more and sometimes the devil is in the details.
+We've created a Step by Step Growing Guide for those interested in learning more.